Support our work by becoming our Patron! Learn More

 2) Fabric Roller Shades:

-Types of Hotel Window Curtains Treatments - Fabric roller-shades
+Types of Hotel Window Curtains Treatments Fabric roller shades

-Can be translucent, letting in some light or completely opaque.
+Can be translucent, letting in some light, or completely opaque.

-Available in many colours, texture and patterns.
+Available in many colors, textures, and patterns.

 Window Shutters

-Types of Hotel Window Curtains Treatments - Window Shutters
+Types of Hotel Window Curtains Treatments Window Shutters

 Shutters are made up of moveable wooden slats fixed in a wooden frame.